Last updated: 09-12-2022

 A bumpy brow, and golden eyes flashing;

-A round head and a hairy face jowl-less;
+A round head and a hairy face with sunken cheeks;

 Gaping teeth, pointed mouth, a character most sly;

 In chapter 49, a monster who barely survived a battle with Sun Wukong describes his appearance to a friend: [H]e has a hairy face and a thunder god beak … forked ears and broken nose.
-A monk with fiery eyes and diamond pupils (Wu & Yu, 2012, vol. 2, p.
+A monk with fiery eyes and golden irises (based on Wu & Yu, 2012, vol. 2, p.
 353).

 In chapter 58, Sun Wukong’s doppelganger is described as having matching features:

 Two forked ears on a big, broad head,

 And fangs that have outward grown (based on Wu & Yu, 2012, vol. 3, p.
 105).